 A right-handed relief pitcher whose major-league career spanned the entire decade of the 1950s, Ernie Johnson retired with a lifetime record of 40-23 and an ERA of 3.77 in 273 games.
-“Maybe not the stuff of Cooperstown," remembers Hall-of-Famer Eddie Mathews, a former teammate, “but damn it, the man could pitch."
-Johnson’s even greater claim to fame, however, is as a television broadcaster for the Atlanta Braves, a job that he continues to perform to this day.
-His 52-year association with the Braves is the longest of any person in the organization.
+“Maybe not the stuff of Cooperstown,” remembered Hall of Famer Eddie Mathews, a former teammate, “but damn it, the man could pitch.”1 Johnson’s even greater claim to fame, however, was as a television broadcaster for the Atlanta Braves His 52-year association with the Braves was the longest of any person in the organization.

-The youngest of three children, Ernest Thorwald Johnson was born in Brattleboro on June 16, 1924.
+The youngest of three children, Ernest Thorwald Johnson was born in Brattleboro, Vermont, on June 16, 1924.
 His father, Thorwald, and his mother, Alina “Inkie” Ingeborg, had emigrated from Sweden in the early 1900s.
 They were lured to Brattleboro by the Estey Organ Company, a world-famous manufacturer of pipe organs.
-With many Swedes among its 300 employees, Estey was one of the biggest employers in Vermont around the turn of the century, and the neigh-borhood where Ernie Johnson grew up, just up the bank from the Estey factory, was known as Esteyville.
+With many Swedes among its 300 employees, Estey was one of the biggest employers in Vermont around the turn of the century, and the neighborhood where Ernie Johnson grew up, close to the Estey factory, was known as Esteyville.
 Ernie’s father worked at Estey for 45 years, and also delivered newspapers on Sundays during the Great Depression.

-High-school teammate Bob Ratti remembers that Yale University was interested in Ernie as a basketball player.
-Even after he chose baseball as his profession, Ernie stayed in shape during winters by playing semi-pro basketball in Vermont and professional basketball in Connecticut.
+Yale University was interested in Ernie as a basketball player.
+Even after he chose baseball as his profession, Ernie stayed in shape during winters by playing semipro basketball in Vermont and professional basketball in Connecticut.

 One week after the tryouts, Casey Stengel’s Boston Braves gave Ernie the choice of traveling with the big-league team and throwing batting practice or signing a contract and reporting directly to the minors.
-He chose the former, and within ten days he was 100 miles from home, pitching batting practice to a team that included Hall-of-Famers Paul Waner and Ernie Lombardi.
-Prior to his tryout with the Red Sox, Ernie had never been to a single major-league game.
+He chose the former, and within ten days he was 100 miles from home, pitching batting practice to a team that included future Hall of Famers Paul Waner and Ernie Lombardi.
+Before his tryout with the Red Sox, Ernie had never been to a major-league game.

-This, of course, was the era of World War II, and Ernie was drafted into the United States Marine Corps before the 1943 sea-son.
+Before the 1943 season Johnson was drafted into the U.S. Marine Corps.
 He participated in the Okinawa invasion and was discharged as a staff sergeant in February 1946.
 His family liked to joke that America was losing the war when he entered the service and had won by the time he was discharged.

-The Boston Braves invited Ernie Johnson to spring training as a non-roster player in 1950.
-After giving up a home run to Ted Williams in an exhibition game, Johnson remembers manager Billy Southworth saying, “Don’t worry, kid, he’s hit ’em off better pitchers than you.”
+The Boston Braves invited Johnson to spring training as a non-roster player in 1950.
+After giving up a home run to Ted Williams in an exhibition game, Johnson remembered manager Billy Southworth saying, “Don’t worry, kid, he’s hit ’em off better pitchers than you.”
 The resilient Vermonter surprised everyone by breaking camp with the big-league club.
-For the first time he was earning what he describes as “real money" -- $5,000.00 a year.
+For the first time he was earning what he describes as “real money” – $5,000 a year.

 Johnson made his major-league debut in Philadelphia on April 28, 1950, becoming the only player from Brattleboro ever to play in the majors.
 Although he pitched in only 16 games, he managed to hang on with the Braves for most of the season.
 Johnson was 2-0, but his 6.97 ERA probably accounts for his late-season demotion to Hartford.